Panama Canal Railway: History of earlier isthmus crossings and plans

-Following the United States' acquisition of Alta California in 1846, the Oregon Territory in 1848, and the Mexican–American War and with the prospective movement of many more settlers to and from the West Coast, the United States again turned its attention to securing a safe, reliable, and speedy link between the Atlantic and Pacific oceans.
+Following the United States' acquisition of Alta California in 1846, the Oregon Territory in 1848, and the discovery of gold in California in 1848, and with the prospective movement of settlers to and from the West Coast, the United States again turned its attention to securing a safe, reliable, and speedy link between the Atlantic and Pacific oceans.
+A transcontinental railroad across the North American continent would not be completed until 1869.
 In 1846 the United States signed a treaty with Colombia (then the Republic of New Granada) by which the United States guaranteed Colombian sovereignty over Panama and was authorized to build a railroad or canal at the Panamanian isthmus, guaranteeing its open transit.

 In 1847, the east–west transit across the isthmus was by native dugout canoe (and later by modified lifeboats) up the often dangerous Chagres River.
 Travelers had to go overland by mules for the final 20 mi over the old Spanish trails.
 The trails had fallen into serious disrepair after some 50 years of little or no maintenance; the 3 m of rain each year in the April–December rainy season also made the trails hard to maintain.
 A transit from the Atlantic to the Pacific or vice versa would usually take four to eight days by dugout canoe and mule.
 The transit was fraught with dangers, and travelers were subject to contracting tropical diseases along the way.

 William H. Aspinwall, the man who had won the bid for the building and operating the Pacific mail steamships, conceived a plan to construct a railway across the isthmus.
 He and his partners created a company registered in New York, the Panama Railroad Company, raised $1,000,000 from the sale of stock, and hired companies to conduct engineering and route studies.
 Their venture happened to be well-timed, as the discovery of gold in California in January 1848 created a rush of emigrants wanting to cross the Isthmus of Panama to go to California.